webplatform/docs/guides/html_forms_basics/index.md

 Figure 2: The second form example — looking better.

 You can [http://dev.opera.com/articles/view/20-html-forms-the-basics/step-2-form.html play with the improved form on a separate page by clicking here].
+Please note that when you try to submit this example form, you will get a 404 error — this is because the <code>script.php</code> file the <code>action</code> attribute points to does not actually exist; it is just there to give you the idea of what happens upon form submission.
+Read the section covering the <code>action</code> attribute, below, for more information.

 Here I have made a few additions to the basic, simple form.
 Let’s break it down so you know what I did: